 Interpersonal Therapy (IPT) is also used to treat depression by looking at how depression impacts your interpersonal experiences.

-Rachel provides cognitive behavior and interpersonal therapies for:
+Our staff provides cognitive behavior and interpersonal therapies for:

 - Long standing (chronic) depression